 As we’ve highlighted in the picture above, it looks like the light-up indicator on the AirPods case is misplaced.

-This flaw is not always found on the replica AirPods, since it’s obviously a blatant mistake, but we felt like adding it to our guide just so that you will be reminded to have a quick check of this detail as well.
+This flaw is not always found on the replica AirPods, since it’s obviously a blatant mistake, but we felt like adding it to our guide just so you will be reminded to have a quick check of this detail as well.

 We will finish this authentication guide by mentioning there are technical differences on the counterfeit AirPods.